oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 <details><summary><b>Upload denied error?</b></summary>
 <p>

 If during the docker push stage you get image upload denied errors then it means that you do not have the right policies set for your groups in your tenancy.
-This can be a problem in existing tenancies if you are not an admin (In a trial tenancy you are usually the admin with all rights so it's not generally an issue there.)
-You will need to ask your tenancy admin to add you to a group which has rights to upload to your OCIR instance.
+This can happen in existing tenancies if you are not an admin or been given rights via a policy.
+(In a trial tenancy you are usually the admin with all rights so it's not generally an issue there.)
+You will need to ask your tenancy admin to add you to a group which has rights to create repos in your OCIR instance and upload them.
 See the [Policies to control repository access](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Concepts/registrypolicyrepoaccess.htm) document.

 </p></details>

 - In the Storefront directory: